jecki/DHParser/Introduction.md

 be followed by further stanzas each of which is separated by one or more blank lines (German: "Leerzeilen") from the previous stanza.
-The structural definition of a stanza (`strophe`) as `vers { ZW vers }+` in turn says that a stanza consists of a vers that is followed by at least one more verse that are sparated with a single linefeed (and not a blank line which contains two line feeds in sequence) only.
+The structural definition of a stanza (`strophe`) as `vers { ZW vers }+` in turn says that a stanza consists of a verse that is followed by at least one more verse that are separated with a single linefeed (and not a blank line which contains two line feeds in sequence) only.
 Here, the `+` following the closing curly brace means that what is enclosed in the curly braces must follow one or more times rather than just zero or more times as in the case of the simple curly braces.